 JSON Web Token (JWT) is a compact claims representation format intended for space constrained environments such as HTTP Authorization headers and URI query parameters.
-JWTs encode claims to be transmitted as a JavaScript Object Notation (JSON) [RFC4627] object that is used as the payload of a JSON Web Signature (JWS) [JWS] structure or as the plaintext of a JSON Web Encryption (JWE) [JWE] structure, enabling the claims to be digitally signed or MACed and/or encrypted.
+JWTs encode claims to be transmitted as a JavaScript Object Notation (JSON) [I-D.ietf-json-rfc4627bis] object that is used as the payload of a JSON Web Signature (JWS) [JWS] structure or as the plaintext of a JSON Web Encryption (JWE) [JWE] structure, enabling the claims to be digitally signed or MACed and/or encrypted.
 JWTs are always represented using the JWS Compact Serialization or the JWE Compact Serialization.